12 Different Types of Ant Mounds

 wood ant mound

-Wood ants belong to the subgenus Formica rufa, named after the red wood ant.
+Wood ants belong to the subgenus/species group (it’s complicated) Formica rufa.
+Members in this group are named after the red wood ant.
 They’re rather famous for their ant mounds, which are made up of debris, grass, or needles.

 This latter species is especially fascinating because the mound is designed to keep the nest at a stable temperature.
 Not only does the amount of material in the mound insulate the nest, but it also decomposes into natural compost.

-During decomposition, the internal temperature increases due to the microbial activity occurring.
-This heat then funnels down into the nest itself.
-Ensuring the ant larvae are well incubated.
+During decomposition, its internal temperature increases due to the microbial activity occurring.
+This heat then funnels down into the nest itself, ensuring the ant larvae are well incubated.
 As the inner material becomes fully broken down, the ants add more to the exterior to continue this composting process.

 #12 – Yellow Meadow Ant Mound